Evaluation of Academic Work

 Level 1: Written Appeal to Instructor

-Level 2: Written Appeal to Division
+Level 2: Written Appeal to School Dean

 Level 3: Written Appeal to the Committee on Academic Policy and Procedures